SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 - TP4: Ground
 - TP5: VCC input voltage

 After you assemble your game, you should measure the current out of the battery.
-But first, you should program it with the GBxCart or the OSCR, or if you programmed the EEPROM separately, put it into a Game Boy and cycle power once.
+But first, you should program it with the GBxCart, or if you programmed the EEPROM separately, put it into a Game Boy and cycle power once.
 Then, flip the PCB upside down on a non-conductive surface (not your leg), and set your multimeter in DC millivolts (or volts).
 Put the positive probe on TP3 and the negative probe on TP2.
 If you used a 10kΩ for R1, as indicated in the BOM, you should read a voltage in the single of millivolts.
 If you have something much higher, especially voltages above 20mV, then you likely have an issue or short circuit on the board somewhere.

 **Note: You need to power up the game at least once before battery currents will make sense - the battery management ICs can start up in an unknown state before applying main power to the board.**